gspindles/mj-score-eval/README.md

 #### 5.2.2 Four Consecutive Pungs : 四連刻 : 200
 Four pungs / kongs in consecutive numbers in the same suit.

+Note: this hand is always `All Pungs`, so it scores at least 200+30=230 points.

 Example:&ensp;![k4]![k4]![k4]&ensp;![k5]![k5]![k5]&ensp;![k6]![k6]![k6]&ensp;![k7]![k7]![k7]